skedotdev/ske-pkg/README.md

-# ske
+# Ske
-All SIKessEm projects under development
+The SIKessEm PHP packages